Eqcell/make-xls-model/README.md

 ## Simple illustration

-GDP forecast value is a function of previous yeat value, deflator (Ip) and real growth rate (Iq):
+GDP forecast value is a function of previous year value, deflator (Ip) and real growth rate (Iq):

 |   | A   | B     | C     |
 |---|-----|-------|-------|